tonybuii2003/ProjectZero/README.md

 To see the code in pde (Processing), you need to have Processing installed and run the file from the ide.
 Click [_here_](https://processing.org/download) to download the ide.

 ### Installation
-To try the application the demo simply [Download Demo](https://drive.google.com/uc?export=download&id=1rY_OOOybkd8zDA7SwHek3I6_Cy2AyheE) and double cick the app icon to open the 3D vitual figure.
+To try the demo application simply [Download Demo](https://drive.google.com/uc?export=download&id=1rY_OOOybkd8zDA7SwHek3I6_Cy2AyheE) and double cick the app icon to open the 3D vitual figure.
 <!--
 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo